-Suppose you are still searching for a good shade tree with stunning fall colour to lighten up your landscape; consider the Autumn Brilliance Serviceberries tree.
-This aptly named sports refreshing red/orange fall colour.
+Suppose you are still searching for a good shade tree with stunning fall color to lighten up your landscape; consider the Autumn Brilliance Serviceberries tree.
+This aptly named sports refreshing red/orange fall color.
 Moreover, since the tree is disease-resistant, it requires minimal maintenance.

 Autumn Brilliance Serviceberries tree grows upright and has highly branching that could go up to 25 feet in height.
 The tree is drought tolerant and can tolerate a variety of soil types.
 It looks spectacular in the spring because of its big white flowers.

 The flowers are followed by fruit that tastes similar to blueberries.
-You can leave the berries for birds to devour or made into pies.
+You can leave the berries for birds to devour or make into pies.

 - Plant the tree in full sun to part shade in well-drained average soil.
 However, the tree prefers moist loam soil.